manuvarkey/GElectrical/docs/features.md

 Protection coordination provides a convinient interface to view and edit parameters for acheiving protection coordination between elements.
 For using this module, select breakers/ fuses, lines, transformers, motors or node elements which are involved in the co-ordination problem and click on the toolbar button for this option in [project toolbar](project_toolbar) to view the protection coordination dialog window as given above.

-The interface is divided into three section which are indicated by the numbered markers in the above figure.
+The interface is divided into three sections which are indicated by the numbered markers in the above figure.
 These are described below.

 1. This combobox allows switching between `Line Protection` and `Ground Protection` coordination curves for breaker elements.
 2. This view displays the time-current co-ordination curves for the selected elements.
 The various curves displayed are enumerated below.